Reflection-Driven Self-Optimization 6G Agentic AI RAN via Simulation-in-the-Loop Workflows: Case Studies

 This section validates the performance of our reflection-driven framework in a multi-cell RAN for ICI optimization.
 We evaluate three use cases: (1) Reflection-Enhanced Optimization, where the agent escapes local optima by dynamically redirecting search paths using simulation feedback; (2) Reflection-Enabled Intent Recognition, where the agent infers unmet user QoE requirements from simulated patterns and adapts resource allocation; and (3) Reflection-Driven Context Awareness, where the agent reorients optimization objectives based on environmental changes observed through simulation.

 \textbf{Experimental Setup and Benchmarks:} Our evaluation employs a 3-cell Urban Micro (UMi) scenario compliant with 3GPP TR 38.901, with 6 user equipment (UE) devices uniformly distributed within a 100 m cell radius.
-The physical layer uses OFDM downlink configuration at 3.5 GHz carrier frequency with 180 kHz subcarrier spacing (64 subcarriers, 16 PRBs), yielding an effective bandwidth of 11.52 MHz.
-The proposed framework (where the LLM is Qwen3-Max inference engine) is benchmarked against typical non-agentic resource optimization approach, where the optimizer does not use the LLM for adaptive problem formulation and uses the conventional two-stage solver for joint RB allocation and power optimization.
+The physical layer uses OFDM downlink configuration at 3.5 GHz carrier frequency with 180 kHz subcarrier spacing (64 subcarriers, 16 PRBs).\footnote{We also evaluate a larger 7-cell scenario with 21 UEs and 84 PRBs for scalability.
+The results are provided in the arXiv appendix (\url{http://arxiv.org/abs/2512.20640}).} The proposed framework (where the LLM is Qwen3-Max inference engine) is benchmarked against typical non-agentic resource optimization approach, where the optimizer does not use the LLM for adaptive problem formulation and uses the conventional two-stage solver for joint RB allocation and power optimization.
 All simulations execute on the Sionna platform with 3GPP channel models, and results are averaged over 100 Monte Carlo trials.